Concordium/concordium-misc-tools/kpi-tracker/README.md

 Do the following to install the project

-- Create PostgreSQL database to be used by service.
+To run the project, it's required to have access to a postgres database to be used by the service.
 Default configuration tries to access a database with name `kpi-tracker` on `localhost:5432` with user `postgres` and password `password`.
 The necessary tables for storing the data will be created by the service.

+For development purposes a transient database can be run using docker as

+`docker run -e POSTGRES_PASSWORD=password -p 5432:5432 postgres`

 ## Build and run